Harassment & Assault Policy

 - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Sonoran University.

 - The right to have all information about the student, any proceedings, and resulting actions, remain confidential and available to campus administration only on a restricted need-to-know basis to implement any requirements of adjudication or court order.
+Identities of the reporting parties, Complainants, Respondents, and Witnesses will remain confidential.
+The identities of these individuals will be known to the individuals conducting the Title IX process.
 All information will be managed by the Dean of Students’ office and will not be made part of any academic record or publicly available records.

 Title IX